 Where do you start if you want to develop a digital marketing strategy?
 Well, I don't think it needs to be a huge report, a strategy can best be summarised in two or three sides of A4 in a table linking digital marketing strategies to SMART objectives.
 Yet despite this, it seems that many organisations still don't have a plan.

 2017 Update: Since 2012 we have run an informal poll to see how widely used digital marketing strategies are.
 The results have shown some big improvements over the years.
 A few years ago we found around two-thirds to three-quarters did not have a digital marketing plan.
-Now that number has shrunk to 44% in latest survey, although that is still quite high, and means many are doing digital with no strategy in place.
+Now that number has shrunk to 49% in latest survey, although that is still quite high, and means almost half are still doing digital with no strategy in place.

 When we did the research for our free Managing Digital Marketing report we were interested to see how this percentage looked for a defined sample.

 So, our latest research suggests an improved approach to planning in this sample of marketers, with fewer than half without a digital strategy.
 Congratulations if you're one of these companies!

 Whether you have a strategy or not, at the heart of the Smart Insights 'Opportunity, Strategy, Action' approach to improving digital marketing, is benchmarking to compare where you are now to assess the potential against where you need to be in the future.

-But what if you're one of the companies that doesn't have a digital strategy yet?
+But what if you're one of the companies that don't have a digital strategy yet?
 Well, I think the two simple alternatives for creating a plan may suggest a way forward:

 So, what are the takeaways to act on here?
 It seems to me that: